-\Cref{fig:approach} depicts an overview of the approach.
-Upon a new version, the approach retrieves the source code from a repository.
-As the first step, it extracts coverage information for every benchmark.
-Note that this is different from \gls{tcp} on unit tests where coverage information is retrieved during the test execution, and the \gls{tcp} technique uses the coverage of the old version for ranking the test execution of the new version.
+\Cref{fig:approach} depicts an overview of \gls{sbsmbp}.
+Upon a new version, the source code is retrieved from a repository.
+First, the coverage information is extracted for every benchmark.
+This is different from \gls{tcp} where coverage information is retrieved during the test execution, and the \gls{tcp} technique uses the coverage of the old version for ranking the test execution of the new version.
 This is due to unit tests being usually only executed once.
-However, benchmarks are executed repeatedly for rigorous measurements, hence our approach can leverage a single execution before the measurement to extract coverage information.
-Based on the coverage information, historical performance changes, and source code changes (in case the technique implements change-awareness; see \cref{sec:study:indep-vars:ca}), a pre-process stage prepares the search objectives.
-Subsequently, the approach employs a \gls{moea} to find Pareto-optimal~\citep{fonseca:95} \gls{tcp} rankings, i.e., ordered benchmarks, which are called solutions.
-A post-processing stage selects one solution from the Pareto front as the benchmark order for execution.
-In our study, we use the order with the median effectiveness for analysis, but any selection can be implemented.
-A study of different selection approaches is out of scope of this article.
-In case of a (different) change-awareness technique (see \cref{sec:study:indep-vars:ca}), the post-processing adapts the benchmark order according to the source code changes.
-Finally, the approach repeatedly executes the benchmarks in the order, measures the performance, and compares the measurements to the old version for change detection.
-The changes are then reported to the developers and stored for subsequent versions.
+Because benchmarks are executed repeatedly for rigorous measurements, \gls{sbsmbp} can leverage a single execution before the measurement to extract coverage information.
+Based on the coverage information, historical performance changes, and source code changes (in case the technique implements change-awareness), a pre-processing stage prepares the search objectives.
+Then, \gls{sbsmbp} employs a \gls{sa} to compute a \gls{smbp} ranking (solution), i.e., ordered benchmarks. \Gls{sbsmbp} can be parameterized with either a single-, multi-, or many-objective \gls{sa}.